wso2-extensions/identity-outbound-auth-voice-otp/docs/README.md

 # File based Configurations

-Add the below configurations to the deployment.toml file
+Add the below configurations to the deployment.toml file.

 Authenticator related configurations